 -Mario Boisselier (LL.M.
 2016), Boisselier Law Group PLLC

-Dr. Moritz Kriegs graduated from UT Law School as Master of Laws (LL.M.) in 2018.
+Dr. Moritz Kriegs graduated from The University of Texas School of Law as Master of Laws (LL.M.) in 2018.
 He received his first law degree in his home country, Germany, where he also researched bankruptcy law at Heinrich-Heine-University Düsseldorf.
 After finishing his doctoral degree (Dr. iur.) and his legal clerkship Dr. Kriegs was admitted to the Bar in 2015.
 Since then he is an associate at White & Case’s Düsseldorf office and practices in the area of restructuring and insolvency administration.
 His focus is on the handling of insolvency proceedings from all economic sectors.

 -Dr. Moritz Kriegs (LL.M.
 2018), White & Case LLP